linneaes/eco_genomics/transcriptomics/transcriptomics_notes.md

 Experimental Questions: How do animals acclimate?: Physiological mechanisms of developmental plasticity: 1.
 Does the temp that they experience growing up effect UGT?, 2.
 How does gene expression response differ btwn temps?
 3. What genes are expressed during development?

 Factors: Development (levels = 18 degrees and 22 degrees C) and Final Temperature (levels = Control, 28, and 33 degrees C)

+## 10-10-2024 DESeq2

+We analyzed the Copepod data using DESeq and plotted the variation between treatments on a PCA plot.

+Overdispersion = where variance \> mean -\> negative binomial distribution takes this into account

+Gene Expression: explanatory variables = treatment conditions (DevTemp and FinalTemp)

+colSums sums up all the columns, rowSums sums the rows

+cex.names = size of the names

+las = orientation of names

+abline(h=mean(colSums(countsTableRound)), col="blue4", lwd=2) : adds a line on the barplot, h says where, lwd is the line width

+nrow() number of rows

+command - (shortcut to \<-)

+command shift c (comments out a line)